locomotivemtl/locomotive-scroll/README.md

 ## Todo
 -	Manage responsive (disable smooth scrolling on mobile)
--	Manage a parts of data attributes with general options (example: set persist for all)
 -   Function to get the percentage (distance) of my element on the viewport
 -   Find a solution to have really slow element